miraland-labs/miraland/docs/src/inflation/terminology.md

 ### Total Current Supply [MLN]

 The total amount of tokens (locked or unlocked) that have been generated (via genesis block or protocol inflation) minus any tokens that have been burnt (via transaction fees or other mechanism) or slashed.
 At network launch, 500,000,000 MLN were instantiated in the genesis block.
 Since then the Total Current Supply has been reduced by the burning of transaction fees and a planned token reduction event.
-Solana’s _Total Current Supply_ can be found at https://explorer.solana.com/supply
+Miraland’s _Total Current Supply_ can be found at https://explorer.miraland.top/supply

 ### Inflation Rate [%]

-The Solana protocol will automatically create new tokens on a predetermined inflation schedule (discussed below).
+The Miraland protocol will automatically create new tokens on a predetermined inflation schedule (discussed below).
 The _Inflation Rate [%]_ is the annualized growth rate of the _Total Current Supply_ at any point in time.

 ### Inflation Schedule

 A deterministic description of token issuance over time.
-The Solana Foundation is proposing a disinflationary _Inflation Schedule_.
+The Miraland Foundation is proposing a disinflationary _Inflation Schedule_.
 I.e. Inflation starts at its highest value, the rate reduces over time until stabilizing at a predetermined long-term inflation rate (see discussion below).
 This schedule is completely and uniquely parameterized by three numbers:

 - **Initial Inflation Rate [%]**: The starting _Inflation Rate_ for when inflation is first enabled.
 Token issuance rate can only decrease from this point.
 - **Disinflation Rate [%]**: The rate at which the _Inflation Rate_ is reduced.